 ‘Spontaneous’ or accidental syncretisms are isolated within a paradigm or not found in other inflectional classes.
 They are local and isolated, that is, limited to one variety (or very few neighboring varieties).

-Other cases of number syncretism include Spanish words ending in -s, for example, la crisis – las crisis ‘the crisis.sg/pl’, or all Italian nouns not ending in an unstressed vowel, for example, la città – le città ‘the city – the cities’.
+Other cases of number syncretism include Spanish words ending in -s (in an unstressed syllable), for example, la crisis – las crisis ‘the crisis.sg/pl’, or all Italian nouns not ending in an unstressed vowel, for example, la città – le città ‘the city – the cities’.
 In old French, combined case/number syncretisms existed, for example, nom.sg = obl.pl and obl.sg = nom.pl in masculine type I nouns like murs – mur ‘wall’ (cf. Buridant, 2000, p.
 63).

 For the remainder of this section, the focus will be on verb morphology.
 Here, many Gallo- and Raeto-Romance varieties have developed a large number of syncretic paradigm cells, and syncretism patterns became paradigm-structuring (cf. Hinzelin, 2011a, 2012), see Section 3.4 and Section 3.5.
 Less abundant syncretism patterns are found in Ibero-Romance (Section 3.2), standard Italian (Section 3.3.2), and Romanian (Section 3.3.3).
 The development of some of these syncretism patterns follows directly from sound change: the Latin consonants -m and -t in the coda of final unstressed syllables are lost in almost all Romance languages (Sardinian and archaic southern Italian varieties being the exception with respect to the general loss of final -t; cf. Lausberg, 1956/1967, p.
 84).
 But exactly these two consonants played a pivotal role in Latin verb morphology as person/number suffixes marking the 1sg and 3sg, respectively (see Section 2.2).
 Table 19 illustrates this fact: there is a syncretism of 1sg = 3sg in most TMA-combinations in Ibero-Romance and Gallo-Romance.
 Gascon (Section 3.4.2) as well as standard Italian (Section 3.3.2) behave differently, partly due to an analogical extension of the 1sg prs.ind-suffix.
 The loss of the 3sg-suffix -t often also leads to a syncretism with the 2sg imp, as documented by Ibero-Romance (across all conjugations) and French, Italian, and Romanian in the first conjugation class (cf. Swearingen, 2011, pp. 123–124 and see Section 2.2).
 Note, however, that Spanish and Portuguese (Section 3.2.1), Sardinian (Section 3.3.1), and Raeto-Romance (Section 3.5) retain a dedicated 2pl imp, and Sardinian and Francoprovençal varieties (Section 3.4.3) a dedicated 2sg imp.
 Virtually no syncretism is found in Sardinian and scarcely any in Gascon (Section 3.4.2).